-Guitar Lesson Guru of Schenectady? – Mystery article
+Guitar Lesson Guru? – Mystery article

 Over the years, I have done interviews with a wide variety of magazines and smaller local publications, either about my teaching or guitar making.
 I remember being sent these questions and observations to reply to, with the idea being that they would send someone to sit and do an interview to combine with the text below.
 I saved the content in a text document but cannot find the name or publication this was intended for.
 If anyone happens to find it, I would love to give proper credit.